DBCDK/communityservice/src/readme.md

 which is exactly what is done to test the complex queries in

-    $ npm run dbtest
+    $ npm run test-acceptance

 After a new test database has been generated, you will need to update the hard-coded epoch in [query.js](server/v1/query.js) to approximately the [current epoch](https://www.epochconverter.com/).

-## Lint

-Use `npm run lint --silent` to run all code through ESLint.

-## Tests

-All files matching the pattern `*_test.js` are considered unit tests, and they will be included automatically when you `npm run unittest --silent`.
-This means that you can (and should) put your unittest next to the files your are testing.

-Use `npm test --silent` to run all tests that do not require a database.

-All files matching the pattern `*_test-db.js` are unit tests that need a running database, and they will be included automatically when you `npm run dbtest --silent`.

-To run only a part of the unit tests, use the `--grep` parameter of mocha, for example

-    $ npm run dbtest --silent -- --grep 'community endpoints'

-To debug the service during test, make sure you set `LOG_SERVICE_ERRORS=1` in your `current.env`.
+Also, you will need your `current.env` to include `export FIX_TIME_FOR_TESTING=1`, otherwise the test *should accept criteria for recent events* will fail.

 ## Coverage